Attend a Nationally Ranked Business School with Dual Accreditation

 Rankings - Undergraduate Programs

-- U.S. News and World Report ranked the CBA as one of the best undergraduate business programs in the nation in 2011.
+- U.S. News and World Report has ranked the CBA as one of the best undergraduate business programs in the nation.
 This ranking is based solely on peer assessment.
 U.S. News surveys deans and senior faculty at each undergraduate business program accredited by AACSB International and asks them to rate the quality of all programs with which they were familiar.

 Dual Accreditation by AACSB

-Since 1966, the CBA has been accredited by AACSB International accreditation, which is the hallmark of excellence in management education and represents the highest achievement for business schools worldwide.
-Less than 5 percent of business schools in the world – 579 out of 12,000 – have achieved this recognition.
-Furthermore, the CBA is one of only 173 business schools that have attained additional specialized accreditation for their accounting programs.
+Since 1966, the CBA has been accredited by AACSB International, which is the hallmark of excellence in management education and represents the highest achievement for business schools worldwide.
+Less than 6 percent of business schools in the world – 716 out of 13,000 – have achieved this recognition.
+Furthermore, the CBA is one of only 181 business schools that have attained additional specialized accreditation for their accounting programs.

-Schools are accredited based on 21 standards relating to the quality of faculty qualification, strategic management of resources, interactions of faculty and students, as well as a commitment to continuous improvement and achievement of learning goals in degree programs.
+Schools are accredited based on 21 standards relating to faculty qualification, strategic management of resources, interactions of faculty and students, as well as a commitment to continuous improvement and achievement of learning goals in degree programs.

 Accreditation confirms the CBA's commitment to quality and continuous improvement.
 It assures our prospective students, alumni, the academy, and our community that the college: